General Staal: We say the same of humans.

 - Dungeons & Dragons: Played with with the Eye Tyrant (Beholder) race.
 To other races, they all look alike... but to the Beholders, that slight difference in the exact shade of red their skin is or just how long their teeth are that the other races overlook is a sign that the other Beholder is an abomination against nature that must be killed on sight.
 A Beholder would probably shocked and disgusted that humans or elves can't tell its purity from the debased nature of the other breeds... if it actually viewed anything that's not a Beholder as anything more than annoying vermin.
 There is a Beholder goddess that represents the true form of beholder perfection, and that would be great... except that any beholder who sees her sees her as looking exactly like them.

 - The Tau of Warhammer 40,000.
-Humans have a lot of trouble telling if a Tau is male or female, nevermind spotting out individuals.
+Humans have a lot of trouble telling if a Tau is male or female (the trick is that the nostrils have different shapes), nevermind spotting out individuals.

 - Transformers: Exception — Due partly to the Merchandise-Driven origins of the franchise, most Transformers look suitably different, have different weapons and abilities, and even those who share an alternate mode may transform differently.
 A small handful don't even have a humanoid robot mode.
 It's not uncommon for Transformers to be upgraded into new bodies by any number of means, either, so the trope has arguably been completely reversed here: Not only do they not look identical, sometimes they won't even look like they did last time someone saw them!